 It has become a bit of a tradition in our house to have a nice breakfast in the morning of Thanksgiving and Christmas.
-In some ways, it's a silly idea as when you are already cooking a feast, it’s a bit mad to then cook a big breakfast.
+In some ways, it's a silly idea when you are already cooking a feast.
+It seems a bit mad to also cook a big breakfast.

 What is Eggs Royale?

-It's one of many variations on the theme and I have to say, I've yet to meet an eggs Benedict I don't like.
-My husband is of the same view, he’s always happy to have it.
+It's one of many variations on the theme and I have to say, I've yet to meet an eggs Benedict I don't like (eggs Florentine with spinach is also a tasty one).
+My husband is similarly always happy to indulge.
 In fact we both had a version of eggs Benedict for breakfast the day after we got married, him having eggs Royale with a side of black pudding and me having the classic.

 As with any eggs Benedict variation, eggs Royale is a little involved to make but quick.
-You end up toasting the muffins, poaching the eggs and making the Hollandaise sauce all at the same time.
+You end up toasting the muffins, poaching the eggs and making the blender Hollandaise sauce all at the same time.